IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP3-DATABASE/README.md

 ## Microservices

-So now our application is actually 2 separate applications.
-Each with its own code base, data, delivery process and endpoint.
-This pattern is called Microservices.
+Now our application is actually two separate applications.
+Each with its own code base, delivery process, and endpoint.
+This implementation pattern is known as microservice architecture.

 The concept is simple - break your application into multiple independent applications, each with a clear purpose.
 The applications talk to each other using HTTP over REST or a message queue.
 Each of these applications can be written in whatever language is best for its job.
 Developers and IDEs are happy because they are working with a smaller code base and they have more flexibility to make changes to their more manageable application.
-Each application can be monitored, scaled or updated independently to match demands.
+Each application can be monitored, scaled, or updated independently to match demands.
+Fault isolation and tolerance improves as well.

+This is only small list of advantages of this architectural approach.
+For more info on this subject, I recommend Chris Richardson's website [http://plainoldobjects.com/](http://plainoldobjects.com/) - Chris is one of the founders of the original Cloud Foundry and is currently a consultant specializing in microservices.

 <!--Links-->
 [cloudant_url]: https://cloudant.com/